What is Naturopathy?

 3. Treat the Whole Person

-Recognise a patient’s individuality by taking into account individual physical, mental, genetic, environmental, social, and other factors.
+Recognise a patient’s uniqueness by taking into account individual physical, mental, genetic, environmental, social and other factors.

 4. Prevention is preferable to cure

 Prevention is preferable to cure in order to keep the Vital Force at its optimum at all times.